Anchorsify/Anchorsify.github.io/_projects/Weapon.md

 By unfolding their fan only a third of the way, the user creates a small but biting gust of wind that is useful for its capacity to strike at targets far away while wielding a weapon.

 - Chakra: Special
-- Damage: As Weapon
+- Damage: (Weapon)
-- Speed: As Weapon
+- Speed: (Weapon)
-- Range: CHA/2
+- Range: CHA/4
 - Type: Fan

-Effects: This uses your ninjutsu damage bonus, rather than your physical damage bonus.
+Effects: This attack uses your ninjutsu damage bonus, rather than your physical damage bonus.
 The Chakra cost of this technique is the same as, and replaces, the Fan's normal Stamina cost.

 #### --( Kage Shuriken no Jutsu - Shadow Shuriken Technique )--
 The user throws multiple Shuriken at the same time, positioning them in such a way that one or more weapons can hide within the shadow of another in flight, making the lower one(s) virtually invisible.

 - Stamina: 24
-- Damage: As Weapon(s)
+- Damage: (Weapon)
 - Speed: 20
-- Type: Large Ranged
+- Type: Large Thrown

 Effects: You throw two of the same weapon, each doing their normal base damage, and using half this technique's Speed to determine how much they benefit from your damage bonus.
 If this hits and partial defense does not apply, combine the damage of the two weapons.
 If it hits and partial defense does apply, one misses entirely and the other does full damage, not reduced by partial defense.

 #### --( Kashiraheki - Headsplitter )--
 Hoisting your weapon into the perfect position, taking your time to figure out the perfect swing, you bring it across directly into your target, or perhaps from above, with disastrous results!
 Unfortunately, while this may be perfect for exploding someone's brains out, it's pretty obvious you are getting ready to do just that!

-- Stamina: As Weapon +6
+- Stamina: (Weapon) + 6
 - Accuracy: -2
-- Damage: As Weapon
+- Damage: (Weapon)
-- Speed: As Weapon +3
+- Speed: (Weapon) +3
 - Delay: (Weapon's base Speed)/2
-- Type: Blunt
+- Type: Blunt Melee

 Effects: Your weapon gains, or increases its existing Stun, by the Delay provided by this technique, along with +0.5 to your PDB per point of Delay, to a maximum of double your PDB.
-If you miss with this technique, its Speed is increased by 3.
+If you hit your opponent and partial success does not apply, they are automatically knocked prone.

 #### --( Kousanami - Cross Wave )--
 A simple but elegant technique, the user brings their weapon up in a sequence of diagonal slashes.
 It gets its name from the rising swings and the figure-eight motion which is both efficient and simple to perform.

-- Stamina: As Weapon + 5
+- Stamina: (Weapon) + 5
-- Damage: As Weapon
+- Damage: Special
 - Speed: 15 + (weapon's Speed)/2
-- Type: Melee; Slashing
+- Type: Slashing Melee

 Effects: Cross Wave has only a single Accuracy, and is treated as one attack.
 However, if the opponent uses a defense where they roll for a result (such as dodge or parry), they must roll twice.
 If the attack hits the first defense, that roll is used to determine how much partial defense, if any, is applied.
 If the second defense also fails (partial defense being ignored for this purpose), your attack's dice damage is tripled (from, for example, 5d8 to 5d8*3).
 If the attack misses against your opponent's first defensive roll, make the second roll.
 If it hits, this attack deals damage as a regular attack with your weapon (with the higher Speed associated with this technique).
 Using a two-handed weapon with this technique increases the Stamina cost by an additional +5.

 #### --( Kusari no Hebi - Chain Serpent )--
 With sufficient practice, the user can throw their chain weapon in such a way that it ricochets to strike their opponent multiple times, hitting and disarming them or tripping them at the same time, tugging on the chain to redirect it.

-- Stamina: As Weapon +5
+- Stamina: (Weapon) + 3 * X
-- Damage: As Weapon
+- Damage: (Weapon)
-- Range: As Weapon
-- Speed: As Weapon
+- Speed: (Weapon) + 2 * X
+- Range: (Weapon)
 - Type: Chain

-Effects: If this hits, in addition to dealing damage you may attempt to either perform the E-rank taijutsu technique Trip or perform a Disarm against a weapon they're holding.
-The Stamina costs and Speeds of these actions are included in this technique and they are considered to be the Speed of this attack for the purpose of what is considered a valid defense.
+Effects: This allows you to perform a Trip (E-Rank Unarmed Taijutsu), Disarm (basic weapon action) and/or Grab (E-rank Grapple Taijutsu) at the same time as you attack: X is the number of the above options you choose to perform (with a minimum of one, and therefore a maximum of 3).
+The initial, damage-dealing attack is always performed first, but afterward you can perform them in any order you wish.
+The target must defend against each part individually, though they increase their IC by only the longest defensive interrupt utilized, and once they successfully defend against one aspect of this technique, all other aspects fail.
+If someone dodged at speed 2, failed, and then parried the disarm attempt at speed 3, any trip or grab that was to come after it would automatically fail (without them having to roll against it), and their IC would only be increased by 3.
+This technique's speed is used for every aspect to determine valid defenses and damage.

 #### --( Mukadesuto - Centipede Strike )--
 Using two weapons in conjunction with one another, the user strikes repeatedly, flowing from one strike to the next in a barrage of attacks that can quickly overwhelm most opponents.

-- Stamina: As Dual-Wield Attack, +5
+- Stamina: +(2 + X)
-- Damage: As Dual-Wield Attack
-- Speed: As Dual-Wield Attack +2
+- Speed: +(2 - X)
 - Type: Dual

-Effects: Each time this attack is consecutively used (even if it misses!) the total Speed of the attack is reduced by 1, to a minimum of half its original value.
-Additionally, the number of dice on each weapon is increased by 1.
-These benefits reset if you make a non-Interrupt action other than a dual-wielded attack with your weapons or movement, or if you go for 20 IC or more without using this jutsu.
+Effects: This is a link added onto the Dual-Wield attack action; X is the number of times this technique has been used consecutively (even if it misses!).
+Both weapons gain +Xd*, to a maximum of double their damage dice.
+These benefits end if you make a non-Interrupt action other than a dual-wield attack with your weapons, or if you go more than 20 IC without using this jutsu.

 #### --( Omo Hoshiga - Double Star Fang )--
 Several enemies running at an archer and getting in close could mean the end for an archer, but luckily you can fend them off!
 Quickly drawing several arrows out, you load them all into your bow and fire them off in different directions.
 This would be hard for most people, but luckily you're a ninja.

-- Stamina: As Weapon + 5 * X
+- Stamina: +(5 * X)
-- Damage: As Weapon
-- Range: As Weapon
-- Speed: As Weapon + 2 * X
+- Speed: +(2 * X)
 - Type: Bow

-Effects: You may target up to three additional people with this attack; X is the number of people beyond the first who you attack.
+Effects: This allows you target X additional people with your attack, to a maximum of 3.

 #### --( Raikogeki - Thundering Strike )--
 Thundering Strike takes it namesake from the sheer quickness of its strikes, as the technique is meant to deliver lightning-quick stabs that are nonlethal individually, but can quickly overwhelm an opponent if allowed to stack up.

-- Stamina: As Weapon +6
+- Stamina: (Weapon) + 6
-- Damage: As Weapon
+- Damage: (Weapon)
-- Speed: As Weapon -2
+- Speed: (Weapon) - 2
-- Requires: Melee, Piercing
+- Requires: Piercing Melee

-Effects: This inflicts Bleed 2.
+Effects: This attack inflicts Bleed 2.
 If used again while the opponent is still suffering from that status, this instead increases the Bleed's severity by 2.
 Thundering Strike has a minimum Speed of 4, after all reductions and modifications.

 #### --( Soushuriken no Jutsu - Manipulated Shuriken Technique )--
 You connect a thin, nearly invisible wire to shuriken or kunai when throwing them so that you can redirect them mid-air, or even attack people around corners or behind trees!

-- Stamina: As Weapon +4
+- Stamina: +4
-- Damage: As Weapons
-- Speed: As Weapon +4
+- Speed: +4
-- Type: Small Thrown Weapons
+- Type: Small Thrown
 - Requires: Ninja Wire

-Effects: If you miss with this technique you can make an Accuracy roll with a +4 bonus; if this hits, your attack hits but uses only half your total damage bonus (including the extra DB from multi-throwing, and other temporary effects).
-You can also attack a person who you don't have line of sight on (say, they're around a corner) if you can somehow accurately perceive them; in this case the above paragraph does not apply and this technique has a -2 Accuracy penalty.
-Used with a multi-throw attack, this increases the total Stamina and Speed of that action by the appropriate amount.
-The total of Ninja Wire required is the range at which you make this attack, multiplied by the number of weapons thrown.
+Effects: The amount of ninja wire utilized for this is equal to the range required to reach your target, multiplied by the number of weapons thrown.
 This does not need to be prepared in advance; you do it on the spot and use precisely the right amount of wire, via your ninja trickery.

+With ninja wire attached to your weapons as you throw them, you can attack a person who you don't have line of sight on (say, they're around a corner) if you can somehow accurately perceive them, taking a -2 penalty to your Accuracy to do so.

+Alternatively, when you attack someone within line of sight of you (so not using the above option) and miss, this technique allows you to make an Accuracy roll with a +4 bonus to try and hit again, though your damage bonus is then halved for the attack.

 ## C-Rank
 #### --( Chakura Nagashi - Chakra Flow )--